 In coordination with urban renewal policy, national lands should be utilized in urban renewal programs.
 Buildings and lands distributed according to the rights shall be priority targets as evaluation for use as central government offices or social housing.
 If deemed suitable for social housing following evaluation by the central or local housing competent authority, the land will be appropriated by the competent authority in need and be included in urban renewal pursuant to the Urban Renewal Act.

 6. Establishment of superficies rights by means of open tender

 The development of large-area national non-public use land shall be conducted by means of superficies rights through open tender.
 This method allows the government to maintain ownership of the land, while collecting royalties and rent, enriching the National Treasury, and increasing the supply of real estate.

 III.
 Assisting Youths to Purchase Their Own House

 Coordinating banks with government-owned shareholdings to handle the “Preferential Housing Loans for the Youth”

-Banks with government-owned shareholdings were coordinated to offer loan under the project named “Preferential Housing Loans for the Youth” within the time period from December 1, 2010 to the end of 2020.
-The limits for each household are a maximum loan ratio 80%, a maximum loan amount of NT$8 million, and a maximum loan period 30 years.
-A new option with a one-off variable rate has been added in effect since January 1,2019, with the current interest rate at 1.68%.
-This policy assists families that do not own a house to purchase houses, offering a variety of preferential interest rate options to reduce the burden of buying houses.
-At the end of February 2020, preferential loans administered by the eight banks with government-owned shareholdings had been granted to 291,175 households to the amount of NT$1,176 billion.
+Banks with government-owned shareholdings were coordinated to offer loan under the project named “Preferential Housing Loans for the Youth” within the time period from December 1, 2010.
+The limits for each household are a maximum loan ratio 80%, a maximum loan amount of NT$10 million, and a maximum loan period 40 years.
+Furthermore, to assist the public in reducing the financial burden of home purchase under the rising interest rate trend, the government has provided a 0.25% interest subsidy in addition to the former 0.125% interest reduction offered by the banks, effective since August 1, 2023.
+The implementation and subsidy period will continue until the end of July 31, 2026.
+At the end of August 2023, preferential loans administered by the eight banks with government-owned shareholdings had been granted to 347,369 households to the amount of NT$1,458.6 billion.